mayamcdougall/NotePaper/README.md

 * **front**

-	If this variable is defined, comments will also be displayed on your front page.
+	If enabled, comments will also be displayed on your front page.
 This works regardless of whether you are using a normal front page or the front page mode feature.

 * **Discus Options**